 So this morning as I thought about my list, it occurred to me that my mother is living a very happy life without me being around her.
 That was my biggest worry when I decided to leave her.
 I really get it now when others say worry and fear are twin sisters that just drain and rob us of strength.
 I also get it, that no one is responsible for another person’s happiness.

 My mother’s happiness comes from her giving of her self and her resources to those around her, every day.
 Whatever she reaps or gets, she distributes………Whenever there is a death or sickness, she visits……… whatever she cooks, she shares……. she entertains and hosts……… she cares for children………she lends money………she introduces people…………she is involved in her church……… she forgives………she visits other congregations………she exercises………..It occurred to me that maybe nothing much has changed to her happiness quotient since I left, maybe just a little sadness at first.
 My mom is a master of letting go and not worrying about things she cannot control.
 What a beautiful gift for me.

-I have found thus, that whatever we give we get back tenfold so we should be givers and not takers.
+I have learnt thus, that whatever we give we get back tenfold so we should be givers and not takers.
 You cannot participate in the cause and excuse yourself from the effect (Gary Zukav).
 So if you give insults, inflict pain, hurts someone- you feel worse than the recipient and it will come back to you.
 The same with love, kindness, encouragement, and forgiveness etc, the more you give the happier you feel and you reap those same rewards.
-I know this because when I do something good, especially if it’s unexpected I get euphoric, I am happy.
+I know this because whenever I do something good, especially if it’s unexpected- I get euphoric, I am happy.
 I also know because the Bible tells me at Matthew 7 v 12….